BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Pippin: 25 points
 - Shadowfax: 25 points

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Pippin** `PASSIVE` - Whilst Pippin is Mounted, Gandalf gains Resistant to Magic, can re-roll natural 1s on To Wound rolls, and spend Pippin's Might, Will and Fate points - see pg.53 of Armies of LOTR for full details.
+- **Pippin** `PASSIVE`

+Whilst Pippin is Mounted, Gandalf gains Resistant to Magic, can re-roll natural 1s on To Wound rolls, and spend Pippin's Might, Will and Fate points - see pg.53 of Armies of LOTR for full details.

-- **Glamdring** `ACTIVE` - Elven hand-and-a-half weapon.
+- **Glamdring** `ACTIVE`

+Elven hand-and-a-half weapon.
 Gandalf gains a bonus of +1 Strength when making strikes with Glamdring.

-- **Narya** `PASSIVE` - Gandalf may re-roll any failed Fate rolls.
+- **Narya** `PASSIVE`

+Gandalf may re-roll any failed Fate rolls.

 </div>